addlive/addlive-ios-sdk-tutorials/README.md

 The sample application renders each new user within a scroll view allowing you to swipe between the video feed in the session.

+## Tutorial 5.3 - Conference App & Deferred Disconnect

+This tutorial implements the singleton pattern with ALService, receive the event notifications via NSNotificationCenter and show you how to implement the deferred disconnect API.

+The sample application renders each new user within a scroll view allowing you to swipe between the video feed in the session.

 ## Tutorial 6 - AVAudioPlayer

 This tutorial shows how to use AVFoundation AVAudioPlayer class in the presence